psavine42/space-mgmt/readme.md

 ## Concept

 We want to track tasks in physical space.
-Information about these tasks exiost in several software systems (databases) .
+Information about these tasks exist in several software systems (databases) .

-Databases can be thought of spaces as well (dimensions of table, row, some of which are continous, some discrete)
+Databases can be thought of spaces as well (dimensions of table, row, some of which are continuous, some discrete)

-therefore we can unify phyiscal and virtual space into a single notion with two types.
+therefore we can unify physical and virtual space into a single notion with two types (P, V)

 Each task has normal predecessors in physical space, but also in virtual space.
 A task in physical space can be represented 1-to-1 in virtual space, but also as 1to many and many to 1 in vspace.
-The virtual space is All Database schemas which hold precursor information to a task
+The virtual space is All Database schemas which hold related information to a task

-Each task has an equivelant 'reaction' or 'double-entry' in the managers court
+Each task has an equivalent 'reaction' or 'double-entry' in the managers court (?)

-- The target is to be able to explore completion of a project in physical and virutal space.
+- The target is to be able to explore completion of a project in physical and virtual space.

-- The model should be amenable to probobalistic analysis for prediction and such
+- The model should be amenable to probablistic analysis for prediction and such

 ## Structure